heremaps/xyz-documentation/docs/cli/add-on.md

 - `--area` uses `turf.js` to calculate the area of polygons, and saves this as a set of new properties in each polygon feature. `xyz_area_sqmiles`,`xyz_area_sqkm` are rounded for display convenience, and `xyz_area_sqm` is not rounded.
 - `--length` uses `turf.js` to calculate the length of lines in a space, and saves this as a set of new properties in each linestring feature, `xyz_length_miles`,`xyz_length_km` which are rounded for display convenience, and `xyz_length_m` which is not rounded.
 - `--centroid` uses `turf.js` to calculate the center of each polygon in a space.
 By default, these points are written to a new space, but can saved in the existing space using the `--samespace` option.
 In either case, they all receive a `centroid` tag.
-- `--voronoi` uses `d3-delaunay.js` to generate Voronoi polygons from points in an XYZ space.
+- `--voronoi` uses `d3-delaunay.js` to generate Voronoi polygons from points in a Data Hub space.
 The edges of these polygons are equidistant from two points, and the vertices are equidistant to three points.
 By default, they are written to a new space, but can saved in the source point space using the `--samespace` option.
 In either case, they all receive a `voronoi` tag.
-- `--tin` uses `d3-delaunay.js` to generate Delaunay triangles from points in an XYZ space.
+- `--tin` uses `d3-delaunay.js` to generate Delaunay triangles from points in a Data Hub space.
 This process maximizes the minimum angle of all the angles of the triangles created from the source points.
 By default, they are written to a new space, but can saved in the source point space using the `--samespace` option.
 In either case, they all receive a `tin` tag.

-## 8. Hexbin
+## Hexbin

 Hexbins are a data simplification method that makes it easier to visualize large datasets of point features at low zoom levels (continent, country, state/province).
 A series of hexagon grids are created and the points that fall inside each are counted and written to a new Data Hub space, and statistics are calculated across the hexbin grid.